North Carolina vs. Georgia Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Georgia Tech Stats and Trends

-- Georgia Tech has covered the spread on two occasions this season.
+- Georgia Tech has two wins against the spread in three games this year.

-- The Yellow Jackets have been underdogs by 12 points or more once this season and covered the spread.
+- This year, the Yellow Jackets won ATS in their only game as an underdog of 12.5 points or more.

-- Georgia Tech's games this season have gone over the total in one out of three opportunities (33.3%).
+- Georgia Tech's games this year have hit the over one time in three opportunities (33.3%).

-- Georgia Tech is 1-1 against the spread and 1-1 overall when the team totals more than 380.3 yards.
+- When Georgia Tech churns out over 380.3 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Yellow Jackets have turned the ball over two times, three fewer times than the Tar Heels have forced turnovers (5).
+- The Yellow Jackets have two giveaways this season, while the Tar Heels have five takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.